 Now that you have set up and started using the Halo tracker from Amazon let’s look at some of the features.

 Plus, we’ll go over some of Halo’s additional settings that you might find useful in your own fitness and wellness journey.

 The Amazon Halo app has four major self-explanatory tabs:

-- Live tab which features your heart rate and tone data
+- The live tab (location pin icon) features your heart rate and tone data.

-- Labs feature the various fitness programs that you can sign up for
+- Labs (flask icon) feature the fitness programs that you can sign up for

-- Settings is the last tab that offers you additional options for customization
+- Settings (gear icon) is the last tab that offers additional options for customization.

 Let’s look at some of these tabs.
-This will be helpful if you are moving to Halo from a Fitbit or other wearable device.
+This is especially helpful if you move to Halo from a Fitbit, Garmin, Apple Watch, or another wearable device.

 Main Halo activity dashboard

-The first tab shows you all your fitness information in one glance.
+The first tab Data shows you all your fitness information in one glance.

-Neatly divided into four quadrants, the fitness dashboard shows your activity details in a number of steps and “points”, your sleep score, tone, and a body fat percentage score.
+Neatly divided into four quadrants, the fitness dashboard shows your activity details in several steps and “points,” your sleep score, tone, and a body fat percentage score.

 This analysis tab also shows you the battery percentage of your Halo band at the top right corner of the screen.